What type of guys attend NudeManFest?

 We have a great cooking area with a number of barbecues, including an area for vegetarians only.

-At Riverview there is an outdoor kitchen with facilities that everyone is welcome to use, including a microwave, kettle and sink/dishwasher for washing up (cleaning products provided), as well as a range of cooking utensils to prepare food on the barbecue.
+There are kitchen facilities that everyone is welcome to use, including a microwave, kettle and sink/dishwasher for washing up (cleaning products provided), as well as a range of cooking utensils to prepare food on the barbecue.

 For safety reasons, we ask you to leave all barbecue, gas burners and cooking facilities at home and use ours.
 We have plenty of room for everybody.